<< Back

 He went to Tere-i-nui-ao

-And lit his fire, to search for the treasure
+And lit his fire, searching for the treasure

 called Establish-the-sun's-face, the fire